If you’ve ever tried to write a book, you know how it goes:

 From the terror of the white screen to a completed book in 30 days—how is that even possible?

-As with anything we learn, writing is a skill to be honed over time because it requires practice to master.
-Letting go of this idea that you’re not good enough will help you make the mindset switch from “I Can’t!” to “Let’s Get This Done!”
+As with anything we learn, writing is a skill.
+And as a skill it is to be honed over time, because it requires practice to master.
+Letting go of the idea that you’re not good enough will help you make the mindset switch from “I Can’t!” to “Let’s Get This Done!”

-When it comes to writing, the more you do it, the better you’ll get.
+When it comes to good writing, the more you do it, the better you’ll get.

 Purpose Driven Writing: What’s Your WHY?

-Before you open your laptop and start day-dreaming about which professional photographer you should use to take your best-selling author headshot, you need to answer one question.
+Before you open your laptop and start daydreaming about which photographer should take your best-selling author headshot, or about getting interviewed on Oprah, you need to answer one question:

-Ok, you’re thinking—”I’ve got this, I want to write a book to feel important!”
-Interesting thought, and feeling important may be a byproduct of becoming a published author.
+Ok, you’re thinking—“Don’t worry, I know why I want to write a book.
+I want to write to feel important!”
+That’s an interesting thought, and feeling important may be a byproduct of becoming a published author.

 While thinking of your own purpose, you may consider why other published authors have taken the leap to write their own books: